johnbillion/wp_mail/readme.md

 ### Site admin requests to delete site

 Multisite only.
-Sent from Tools -> Delete Site.
+Sent when an Administrator requests to delete their site from the Tools -> Delete Site screen.

     To:        Site Admin
     From:      WordPress <wordpress@host>